eXeC64/blog/content/blog/how_to_run_a_mail_server.md

 For my mail server there are three key pieces of software at play:

  - [postfix](http://www.postfix.org) - Provides an SMTP server
- - [dovecot](http://www.dovecot.org) - Handled mailboxes, authentication, and IMAP
+ - [dovecot](http://www.dovecot.org) - Handles mailboxes, authentication, and IMAP
  - [MariaDB](https://mariadb.org/) - SQL database of email accounts

 Inbound mail is given to postfix via SMTP.
 Postfix then checks against the SQL